Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 Obsidian can be for individuals who are new to note writing but want a more robust and customizable experience.
 Obsidian can also be for programmers who've had experience with documentation with Markdown in Github.

 ## Problem & Solution

+The common problem with modern notetaking apps is that these notes can be easily lost when you move into a new device or platform.
+Users would have to move them manually before they completely move on to their new device.
+Modern notetaking apps also often keep notes online, making them inaccessible offline.
+Another problem is the format.
+There was no universal format for note taking apps.
+In other words, you'd require an external app to open an read the notes.

+Obsidian solves both problems by using Markdown.
+Markdown is an open text file format that can be accessed as plaintext and ends in .md.
+Meaning it can be accessed by any ordinary text editor.
+It also exists as a file that can be easily transferred via cloud and can be accessed in any device completely offline.

 ## History of Markdown

 # Aesthetics - How does it look?

 # Architecture - What is its layout?